Squish Lab Pro

 Light/Dark Optical Test

-Adjust until text stops pulsating
+Adjust until text stops pulsating for perfect irradiation correction

 Δ